mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Tags and Tag Sets

 Media Cloud associates tags with media sources, stories, and individual sentences.
-A tag consists of a short snippet of text, a tags\_id, and tag\_sets\_id.
+A tag consists of a short snippet of text, a `tags_id`, and `tag_sets_id`.
 Each tag belongs to a single tag set.
 The tag set provides a separate name space for a group of related tags.
-Each tag set consists of a tag_sets_id and a name.
+Each tag set consists of a `tag_sets_id` and a name.

-For example, the 'gv_country' tag set includes the tags 'japan', 'brazil', 'haiti' and so on.
+For example, the `'gv_country'` tag set includes the tags `'japan'`, `'brazil'`, `'haiti'` and so on.
 Each of these tags is associated with some number of media sources (indicating that the given media source has been cited in a story tagged with the given country in a Global Voices post).